skx/simple.vm/README.md

     int2string #3     # Change register 3 to have an int from a string

     cmp #3, #4        # Compare contents of reg 3 & 4, set the Z-flag.
+    cmp #3, 42        # Compare contents of reg 3 with the constant 42.  sets z.

     load #1, #4       # Load register 1 with the contents of the address in #4.
     store #1, #4      # Load the address stored in register4 with the contents of reg1.